geometer-jones/metanoos/ARCHITECTURE.md

 y_t = n_t / d_t
 ```

-This is a measurement of the prefix state, not a weighted sum over an explicit
+This is a normalized linear projection of the prefix state, not a Born-rule
-set of pairwise similarities.
+measurement and not a weighted sum over an explicit set of pairwise
+similarities.
+The Born-rule structure enters only at the vocabulary readout
+(see Gauge Structure And Readout); the intermediate readout is a linear
+projection of complex content divided by real support.

 The denominator measures real support.
 The numerator measures complex relational
 content.
 Their ratio extracts a normalized complex readout from the composed